NU-CEM/Singing_Materials_Strauss/README.md

 This repository explores the sonification of atomistic simulation data using the [Strauss](https://www.audiouniverse.org/research/strauss) software package.
 We use sonification to listen to the vibrations of materials at an atomic scale; *to hear how the materials sing*.

+The key part of the repository is the `phonon_sonification` Python package which is contained in the `phonon_sonification` folder.
+There are more details about this package in the folder's [README.md](https://github.com/NU-CEM/Singing_Materials_Strauss/tree/main/phonon_sonification).

 ## What is Sonification?

 Sonification is the use of non-speech audio to convey information.
 A well-known scientific example is the geiger counter which produces an audible click when it detects an ionisation event.
 Sonification is being increasingly used within the physical sciences, in particular for [astrophysical research](https://www.scientificamerican.com/video/listen-to-the-astonishing-chirp-of-two-black-holes-merging).